Why 30 mil PVC is equivalent to 60 mil HDPE?

 HDPE geomembrane must not be subjected to unequal stresses in order to minimize stress cracking.
 An example is that HDPE geomembranes require a neoprene gasket when attaching it to a solid structure such as a concrete wall or steel support.
 This will hopefully delay cracking of the HDPE material beyond the service life of the installation.
 PVC on the other hand, is not crystalline, is not subject to stress cracking, so therefore does not require the use of neoprene, rubber, or any other cushioning gasket when attaching PVC to concrete or steel structures.

 Polyethylene manufacturers test their material for environmental stress cracking.
-However it is interesting to read the footnotes.
+However, it is interesting to read the footnotes.
 For instance, one typical note: “NCTL for HD Textured is conducted on representative smooth membrane samples”.
 So this means stress crack testing is never actually performed on textured 60 mil HDPE.

 30 mil PVC geomembrane materials do not oxidize on the surface.
 When repairs are required or when patches are necessitated by removal of destructive samples, welding can be accomplished by simply cleaning the surface of the PVC of any dirt or moisture.
 Mechanical or chemical preparation is not required.
-Joining can be done by thermal, chemical or adhesive seaming.
+Joining can be done by thermal, chemical, or adhesive seaming.
 Abrading the surface of PVC geomembrane is not required.

 In order to thermally join textured 60 mil HDPE panels for repairs it is necessary to remove the surface oxidation from each of the polyethylene sheets before extrusion welding.
-This process is done using hand held electric grinders using heavy grit sanding disks.
+This process is done using handheld electric grinders using heavy grit sanding disks.
 Welding specifications limit the amount of surface grinding to a maximum of 10% of the sheet thickness (6 mils in the case of 60 mil textured HDPE).
-(For comparison, 5 mils is the thickness of a sheet of stationary paper).
+(For comparison, 5 mils is the thickness of a sheet of stationery paper).
 This means a technician with a hand grinder operating at 1200 rpm using 80 or 100 grit sanding disks is limited to a tolerance of 0.006 inches when grinding the surface of a 51 mil thick textured HDPE liner.
 (51 mils is the minimum thickness to still be called 60 mil textured HDPE).
 Considering he never exceeds (?) the 0.006” limit, at the point of each repair weld on a 60 mil textured HDPE liner, the material can be 45 mils thick and still qualify as 60 mil.
 This is a reduction in thickness of 15 mils, a full 25% of the original thickness.
 This is compared with the 30 mil PVC with a 5% tolerance of only 1.5 mils.

 We believe the EPA was very aware of the welding repair issues when making recommendations concerning the 30 mil minimum for an FML, but increasing the thickness to 60 mil when using polyethylene.
-Some European countries require minimum 100 mil thickness for HDPE with zero strain allowed.
+Some European countries require a minimum of 100 mil thickness for HDPE with zero strain allowed.

-30 mil PVC is now routinely welded using dual track hot air equipment, allowing for air channel testing of all field welds.
+30 mil PVC is now routinely welded using dual-track hot air equipment, allowing for air channel testing of all field welds.
 This process is virtually identical to the process of welding 60 mil textured HDPE.
 The exception is that 30 mil PVC can also be tested for peel strength along the full length of any field seam using simple, proven air channel methods.
 30 mil PVC field welding quality control is actually now superior to that of textured 60 mil HDPE.
 Coupled with an electronic leak location survey, it is now possible to test the strength and integrity of the entire length of all PVC field welds, and the integrity of the entire surface of a 30 mil PVC liner installation.

 PVC is very flexible due to the addition of plasticizers that make the material ideal for geomembrane applications.
 Flexibility = Durability.
 Forensic analysis of PVC in application after application shows that PVC will effectively do the job year after year in buried geosynthetic liquid containment applications.